-As I have explained in a previous Equinox edition, this leads to one quite simple question: if you are uncomfortable gifting small amounts to your children whilst you’re still here to provide guidance and support, why would you leave everything to them on your death, when you have no influence at all?
+This leads to one quite simple question: if you are uncomfortable gifting small amounts to your children whilst you’re still here to provide guidance and support, why would you leave everything to them on your death, when you have no influence at all?

 After engaging with the clients in question and explaining this to them, they began to understand the benefit of flattening the wealth curve and decided to involve their children with their financial planning.
 We sent out a questionnaire to the children in order to gauge their hopes and dreams to identify which areas the parents could potentially help in.

 Both children were in their 30s and recently married, and both wanted bigger properties so that they could begin planning to start a family.
 I joked that they had the room to make a baby, but not the room to store one!